-As we discussed previously, all created datasets are available under My dataset area.
-Here it is possible to share/unshare them by clicking on the share icon (have a look at the next figure).
+As we discussed previously, you find all created datasets under My dataset area.
+You can share/unshare them by clicking on the share icon (have a look at the next figure).
 The colour of the icon changes from white to red when sharing is turned to active.
-A shared dataset is visible to all other users having your same exact role.
+A shared dataset is visible to all other users having your same role.